wdlingit/saddle-implement/README.md

 # saddle-implement

 Implement of the iteration part of the SADDLE framework (PMID: 35410464) for multiplex PCR primer design.
-Two versions and one extension in this repository:
+Two versions of implementations and one functional extension in this repository:
 1. [Simple perl implementation](#saddle_pairpl)
 1. [Genetic Algorithm implementation](#saddlega_pairpl)
 1. [Tow-layered GA that divides targets into groups](#saddlega_pair_divnpl)